-Last year, less than half of Commercial Real Estate lending was from the big UK banks.
-Challenger Banks & Non-bank lenders are filling the space left behind by the traditional lenders and peer to peer is taking a large piece of the pie.
-We meet Mike Bristow, CEO & Co-Founder for peer to peer lender CrowdProperty, who explains why development finance can be run on much smaller margins, and how streamlining and cost efficiencies ultimately mean better returns for borrowers.
-Whichever way you look at it, the next five to 10 years will be a fascinating space to watch.
+Non-bank lenders are increasingly filling the space left behind by the traditional lenders, and thanks to smart streamlining and cost efficiencies, peer to peer is taking a large piece of the pie.
+We talk to Mike Bristow, CEO & Co-Founder for peer to peer lender CrowdProperty, who explains why development finance can be run on much smaller margins, meaning better returns for SME housebuilders, and ultimately more successful developers.

 Full transcript of episode here